-If you need help with your resume, interview techniques or are looking for a cryptocurrency job, a career in Web3, DeFi or the Metaverse, the demand for crypto jobs is increasing.Talk to the team at CB Recruitment and upload your resume today.
+If you need help with your resume, interview techniques or are looking for a career in Web3 a cryptocurrency job, DeFi or the Metaverse, the demand for crypto jobs is increasing.Talk to the team at CB Recruitment and upload your resume today.
 There’s also a high demand for blockchain developers and even entry-level crypto positions.

 What questions should I ask the interviewer, and when?

 At the end of an interview, most candidates are asked if they have any questions.
 If someone told you a job applicant should not ask questions during an interview, that’s incorrect.
 It’s acceptable to ask the interviewer questions at any time.
 It shows you are confident and engaged with the process.

 What are the best questions to ask in a job interview?

 Any questions about the role can work well.
 For instance, you might ask about the team you’d be working with, their experience level, etc. You could ask about holiday entitlement or how often they assess staff performance.

 Prepare a short list of relevant questions demonstrating your interest in and knowledge of the company.
 Include the topic of career progression as this shows the interviewer you are thinking long-term.